Spanish cruiser Emperador Carlos V: Spanish-American War

-Emperador Carlos V on the Suez Canal in 1898.
+Emperador Carlos V in the Suez Canal in 1898.
 She is dressed overall.

 Emperador Carlos V was assigned to the 2nd Squadron, commanded by Contralmirante (Counter Admiral) Manuel de la Cámara.
 After spending the war's first weeks lying idle in Spanish waters with a nominal mission of defending the Spanish coast, the squadron was ordered to steam to the Philippines and face the United States Navy's Asiatic Squadron, which had controlled Philippine waters since defeating the Spanish Navy's Pacific Squadron of Contralmirante (Counter Admiral) Patricio Montojo y Pasaron in the Battle of Manila Bay.